Lin-ux-404/tracing_with_foundry_sdk/README.md

-# Foundry Agents Tracing Demo with Frontend
+# Foundry Agents Tracing Demo Console App

 This small console application to demonstrate a multi-agent system built with Semantic Kernel and Azure AI Foundry SDK for Tracing.